 Today, something remarkable happened.
-Over our 4-year existence Brighton Energy Coop – 100% community funded – has now raised just over £1,000,000 of local investment.
+Over our 4-year existence Brighton Energy Coop – 100% community funded – has now raised just over £1,000,000 of local investment, did you know that you can receive R&D tax credits to cover the cost of your R&D?
+It can make a huge difference to most companies so is well worth looking into.

 BEC has – over the past few months – raised £321,400 to add to the £680,000 we’ve amassed previously.
 All monies continue to be invested in new renewable energy projects in the south east; work recently completed on a 400-panel PV system at Park Gate (above), and simultaneously began on a 600-panel system at Maidstone FC in Kent.
 See all our projects here.